Chapter 10:

 ‘Do you?’
 Gon teased, earning him a tickle from Mutsuki.

 They lined up like a tiny parade.
-Mutsuki at the front.
-Youchan at the back, watching like a guardian fox.
+Mutsuki at the front, Youchan at the back.
 Down they went, hand-in-hand, helmets bobbing, little feet pattering in perfect rhythm.

 They bowed to elderly shrine visitors.
 They stepped aside for ascending guests.
-They said, ‘Ohayou gozaimasu,’ sweet and mechanical.
+They said, ‘Ohayou gozaimasu,’ sweetly and a bit mechanically.

 Mutsuki was impressed.
-‘Wow,’ he whispered to Youchan when the kids were out of earshot.
+‘Wow,’ he looked towards Youchan.
 ‘You’ve trained them like an elite squad.’

 ‘Basic manners,’ she whispered back.
 ‘You should learn from them.’

 When someone from his family or idol life told him, “ You should learn this or that”, Mutsuki would take offence to it.
-But with Youchan, he understood that some words are used in flirting manner.
+But with Youchan, he finally understood flirting banter.

-At the base of the shrine hill, the convenience store was visible in the distance.
-Bright lights, welcoming signs.
+From the base of the shrine hill, the bright lights and welcoming signs of the convenience store was visible in the distance.

 Mon tugged her sleeve.
 ‘Aren’t you coming?’